Eternal Wall

 Prayer

-The Eternal Wall of Answered Prayer is a national landmark that seeks to Make Hope Visible at the heart of the nation.
+The Eternal Wall of Answered Prayer is a national landmark that will Make Hope Visible at the heart of the nation.

 “It’s an incredibly ambitious, stunning project... in terms of a real statement, a landmark for the Midlands, I think it’s an incredibly progressive, ambitious piece of architecture.”